nekr0z/static-webmentions/README.md

 static-webmentions
 ```

+`static-webmention` will detect new and changed pages, and send webmentions as appropriate.
+To have deleted pages processed correctly, the new state of the site should have [tombstones](https://indieweb.org/tombstone) containing a `<meta http-equiv="Status" content="410 Gone" />` tag in place of the removed pages.

 ### Configuration
 `static-webmentions` will look for a config file (`config.toml` in current directory by default).
 An example config file with all the supported options is [included](config.toml), all the options are fairly self-explanatory.
 [Hugo](https://gohugo.in) users may want to use the same `config.toml` that they store their website configuration in.